ManziHerve34/Python_exercises/README.md

 ### Question2.
 ================================

-A function to Check for a palindrome in the user input
+A function to Check if the user input is a pelindrome

     i.
 For case where the input is a pelindrome